-Students are returning to the classroom for the 2021-22 school year.
-Given the rise in chronic absenteeism during last school year, it has never been more critical that students attend each class and that schools adopt strategies to promote attendance.
+Students are returning to the classroom for the 2022-23 school year.
+With a three-fold increase in chronic absenteeism compared to pre-pandemic levels, it has never been more critical that students attend each class and that schools adopt strategies to promote attendance.
 Bolstering attendance takes commitment, collaboration, and tailored approaches to the challenges and strengths of each school community.

-As we continue to navigate the new education landscape shaped by COVID-19, The Governor's Prevention Partnership, in collaboration with Attendance Works and the Connecticut State Department of Education, will provide tools for organizations, mentors, parents, and other caring adults to combat chronic absenteeism.
+In collaboration with Attendance Works and the Connecticut State Department of Education, the Governor's Prevention Partnership will provide tools for organizations, mentors, parents, and other caring adults to combat chronic absenteeism.
 We will update this site regularly to reflect best practices for promoting attendance as they emerge.

 Help Your Child Succeed - Bilingual Toolkit

 The Help Your Child Succeed toolkit, contains information on how to build good attendance habits and monitor attendance for students of all ages.
 The information is available in both English and Spanish.

 Promote Attendance on Social Media

 Find below a collection of graphics for social media, produced by Attendance Works and The Connecticut State Department of Education, captioned with suggested messaging.
 Download the social graphics individually by clicking their respective titles, or click this link to download all the graphics in a zipped file.

 Mentors have a big role to play in promoting academic success and attendance!
 Mentors can help young people stay on track in school and reap the benefits of routine attendance.
 If you'd like to become a mentor, sign up at bit.ly/mentorct.